dlittle-source/cloudformation-sharing-app/README.md

-# cloudformation-sharing-app
-This project demonstrates automating a website using cloudformation
+**Project: This project demonstrates the automation of a website deployment using AWS CloudFormation**

 **Overview:** This project demonstrates the deployment of a dynamic recipe-sharing application using an AWS CloudFormation template.